VAT invoice requirements: Information you must include

 - A VAT registration number

-In this article, we’ll cover all the information you may need to incorporate into your VAT invoice, depending on the type of invoice you choose to use (you have three choices in the UK).
+In this article, we’ll cover all the information you may need to include in your VAT invoice, depending on the type of invoice you use (we’ll cover all three choices in the UK).
 We’ll also show you how to store and manage your VAT invoices to avoid running into any trouble with HMRC.

-Top Tip: Understanding the basics of VAT will help you determine whether you need to register for VAT and charge this tax to customers and other businesses.
-To learn more about what value-added tax is, how to register for VAT, and VAT exemptions, read our detailed guide to everything you need to know about VAT.
+Top Tip: Understanding the basics of VAT will help you determine whether you need to register for and charge VAT to customers and other businesses.
+To learn more about what value-added tax is, how to register for VAT and VAT exemptions, read our detailed guide to everything you need to know about VAT 📑

 Table of contents